 The Supreme Court took the case under consideration and pretty much agreed that where there is a blurred line between the emotional injury component and the physical injury, the testimony will be allowed in front of the jury.
 That’s a win for the plaintiff because the Court is authorizing a friend to recover for seeing a bloody injury if there is a satisfaction of the pecuniary loss rule.
 Something you own gets physically destroyed in the crash)

 This seems to be the state of the law now:

 1. A physically injured parent can recover for emotional distress from witnessing the death of their child in the same event.

-2. A parent cannot recover sue for distress from the death of a child during delivery.
+2. A parent cannot recover sue for distress from the death of a child during child delivery.